diffalot/diff.mx/_posts/2015-01-22-git-subtree.md

     `git push --set-upstream $NEW_REMOTE_NAME $WORK_BRANCH:master`

-4. use that new repository as a subtree.
+4. use that new repository as a subtree in either project to commit changes to both repositories.  if you'd like the full history in your project, leave off the `--squash` during submodule commands.